 The Society of Descendants of the Founders of Ancient Windsor recognizes the following as founders of Windsor and accepts their descendants for membership.
 Selected profiles of the Founders can be found on the http://www.werelate.org/wiki/List_of_Founders_of_Windsor,_Connecticut web site.

-Newton/Dimick ancestors among the Founders of Windsor include: Samuel Allen; William Buell; Thomas Dewey; Bygod Eggleston; Thomas Ford; Deacon William Gaylord; Edward Griswold; William Hannum; Joseph Loomis; and, Major John Mason.
+Newton/Dimick ancestors among the Founders of Windsor include: Samuel Allen; William Buell; Thomas Dewey; Bygod Eggleston; Thomas Ford; Deacon William Gaylord; Edward Griswold; William Hannum; Joseph Loomis; Major John Mason; Eltweed Pomeroy, and John Porter.
 More information about these Founders may be found in the Newton & Dimick Allied Families located in the 1.
 Genealogy : Newton & Dimick Families section of this web site.

 A—B: George Abbot, Benedictus Alford, Samuel Allen, Matthew Allyn, Thomas Barber, John Bartlett, Thomas Bascomb, Thomas Bassett, John Benett, Richard Birge, Capt.
 John Bissell, Elder John Branker, Jonathan Brewster, Thomas Buckland, William Buell.